hbrouwer/mesh/README.md

-**It does what I want it to do, in the way I want it to do it**: We use Mesh on a daily basis to run cognitive models of human language comprehension (e.g., it is used in Brouwer et al., 2017 as well as Venhuizen et al., 2021).
+**It does what I want it to do, in the way I want it to do it**: We use Mesh on a daily basis to run cognitive models of human language comprehension (e.g., it is used in Brouwer et al., 2017 as well in Venhuizen et al., 2021).

 **It is great for teaching**: Mesh is fully command driven, and hence ideal